hawk/lux/doc/cmd_line_opts.md

     lux --markdown

 **--help**
-Displays help info about lux.
+Displays a brief list of all command line arguments, as well as a URL to the full documentation.

+**-h**
+A shortcut for `--help`.

 **--version**
-Prints out the actual lux version
+Prints out the actual Lux version

 **--reltool**
 Starts the graphical tool [Reltool][] which enables inspection of